No Tax Cut Is Free

-American Compass’ Oren Cass and Club for Growth’s David McIntosh debate whether the Republican Party’s refusal to raise taxes is fiscally irresponsible.
+American Compass’s Oren Cass and Club for Growth’s David McIntosh debate how conservatives should approach taxes and spending.

 If conservatism is to regain its footing, the New Right will need better solutions than what Trump has offered.
 But a return to what came before him is no solution at all.